 According to a 2004 study, Delta-9 THC is detectable in blood anywhere from 1-25 days and may even be detected in the blood plasma within seconds if smoked or vaped.
 However, the detection window varies from person to person and can be influenced by several variables.
 The following factors may influence how long Delta-9 THC metabolites stay in the body:

 Note that most drug tests cannot differentiate between THC isomers.
 Hence, regardless of the Delta THC compound consumed, a drug test will return a positive result if enough time has not passed for THC metabolites to exit the system.
 Also, other than urine tests, blood, saliva, and hair follicle tests may be used to detect the presence of Delta-9 THC in the body.
-Hair test can detect THC metabolites in the body longer than the other tests and can return a positive result for up to 90 days after use.
+Hair tests can detect THC metabolites in the body longer than the other tests and can return a positive result for up to 90 days after use.

 Delta-9 gummies are legal in Pennsylvania if derived from the hemp plant, not marijuana, containing no more than 0.3% Delta-9 THC.
 Marijuana-derived Delta-9 gummies are available only to qualified patients under the Pennsylvania medical marijuana program.
 Such patients may purchase Delta-9 gummies from approved cannabis dispensaries.
 Hemp-derived Delta-9 THC gummies are available at hemp shops, convenience stores, and online vendors.
 Most hemp shops and convenience stores may require buyers to be 21 or older before selling them Delta-9 gummies.